-Prototypes help in bringing concepts and ideas to life and also helps understand their real-world impact before finally start developing them.
+Prototypes help in bringing concepts and ideas to life and also help understand their real-world impact before finally starting developing them.

 Faster Resolution of Conflicts

-When more than 2 resources are involved in the software development process, it is important to create a system that will keep all the team members on the same page.
+When more than 2 resources are involved in the software development process, it is essential to create a system that will keep all the team members on the same page.

-When you prepare a UI prototype, everyone gets the idea about the final output for the UI.
-If there are any doubts or opinions or suggestions, then it can be resolved at the prototype stage so the development team will focus on just the development part.
+When you prepare a UI prototype, everyone gets an idea about the final output for the UI.
+If there are any doubts or opinions or suggestions, then they can be resolved at the prototype stage so the development team will focus on just the development part.

 Consistency within the interface gives way to better interactions and an increase in engagement.
-However, to make the UI consistent, you need to define the colors as well as the button shapes and many other UI related aspects beforehand.
-Prototyping helps ensure this, thus resulting in a consistent UI across the application.
+However, to make the UI consistent, you need to define the colours as well as the button shapes and many other UI-related aspects beforehand.
+Prototyping helps ensure this.
+Thus, resulting in a consistent UI across the application.

 Better User Involvement

 With UI prototyping tools, you can test the UI on your target audience even before starting the execution.
-This will help you assess the usability of your solution, understand the user behavior, remove the common and critical errors in the UI and helps in defining the path for the development so the final output will help your users achieve the desired goal.
+This will help you assess the usability of your solution, understand the user behaviour, remove the common and critical errors in the UI and help in defining the path for the development so the final output will help your users achieve the desired goal.

 Top UI Prototyping Software Tools